fmontesi/cp2016/exam/README.md

 ## Report

-The report must be at the most 3 page long.
+The report must be written in English and be at the most 3 page long.
 In the first page, you must state the name of the course, your name, your e-mail address, and the date (in which you last edited the document).
 The report must contain the following sections:
 - Methodology.
 Here you explain how you designed your software.
 Give a brief